-- Keep your feet on the floor, do not put feet on seats.
+- Please keep your feet on the floor, and not on seats.

-- If you are occupying a designated a wheelchair space by sitting or standing in it, or with bags, bicycles or prams, you must vacate the space for a person in a wheelchair.
+If you are occupying a designated wheelchair space by sitting or standing in it, or with bags, bicycles or prams, you must vacate the space for a person in a wheelchair.

-- Ensure the safety of other customers by keeping bags out of walkways and away from train doors at all times.
+Always ensure the safety of other customers by keeping bags out of walkways and away from train doors.

-- If you are occupying a seat next to the walkway, stand to allow customers to pass you when they are disembarking the train, or if they wish to sit in the window seat.
+If you are occupying a seat next to the walkway, stand to allow customers to pass you when they are disembarking the train, or if they wish to sit in a window seat.